Trump says U.S. not necessarily bound by 'one China' policy

 "I think it actually would've been very disrespectful, to be honest with you, not taking it," Trump added.

-Trump plans to nominate Iowa Governor Terry Branstad as the next U.S. ambassador to China, choosing a long-standing friend of Beijing after rattling the world's second largest economy with tough talk on trade and the call with the leader of Taiwan.
+Trump plans to nominate a long-standing friend of Beijing, Iowa Governor Terry Branstad, as the next U.S. ambassador to China.

+However, Trump is considering John Bolton, a former Bush administration official who has urged a tougher line on Beijing, for a senior role at the U.S. State Department, according to a source familiar with the matter.

+The source said Bolton was a leading candidate for the No. 2 job at the State Department.

+In a Wall Street Journal article last January, Bolton said the next U.S. president should take bolder steps to halt China' military aggressiveness in the South and East China seas.

+Bolton said Washington should consider using a "diplomatic ladder of escalation" that could start with receiving Taiwanese diplomats officially at the State Department and lead to restoring full diplomatic recognition.

-But in the Fox interview, Trump brought up a litany of complaints about China which he had emphasized during his presidential campaign.
+In the Fox interview, Trump brought up a litany of complaints about China which he had emphasized during his presidential campaign.

 "We're being hurt very badly by China with devaluation, with taxing us heavy at the borders when we don't tax them, with building a massive fortress in the middle of the South China Sea, which they shouldn't be doing, and frankly with not helping us at all with North Korea," Trump said.
 "You have North Korea.
 You have nuclear weapons and China could solve that problem and they're not helping us at all."